The Future of Senior Living in Richmond, Va.

 Technological advancements: Smartphones have already revolutionized senior living with apps that track health and provide medication reminders.
 Voice-activated virtual assistants like Alexa and Siri are helping make life easier.
 In the future of senior living, that trend will continue, as more virtual robot assistants and other devices are developed to help seniors stay engaged, active and connected.

 The current COVID-19 pandemic has sped up the adoption of technology like Zoom and Skype to allow seniors to stay in touch with family, friends and medical professionals.
-Independent senior living communities will need to build up their technological infrastructure and support to keep up with future advancements and residents’ expectations.
+Independent living communities in Richmond, Va. will need to build up their technological infrastructure and support to keep up with future advancements and residents’ expectations.

 Community design: The recent pandemic will vastly influence the size and layout of future communities.
 To help avoid community-wide disruptions, many may choose to adopt designs that emphasize the use of separate neighborhoods, where residents can live, socialize and dine together in smaller groups.
 Pocket neighborhoods or other smaller, village-like campuses may also be built.